julianlork/gpu-vector-addition-with-metal-and-swift/README.md

 Lookup project demonstrating how to perform gpu accelerated vector addition using Swift.

 ## Introduction
-This repository is a Swift port of Apple's tutorial Performing Calculations on a GPU originally written in Objective-C.
+This repository is a Swift port of Apple's tutorial Performing Calculations on a GPU originally written in Objective-C and serves a knowledge archive.

 ## Resources